Hi there! I’m Adrienne.

-After the death of our son, I started on an uncharted path to personal freedom…free of the controlling patriarchal narratives that never quite fit me.
+After the death of our son, I embarked on an uncharted path to personal freedom…free of the controlling patriarchal narratives that never quite fit me.

 As a theologian, I used to think I had A LOT of the answers…now I’m at peace to hold space for wonder and mystery and these few words, “I don’t know…and I’m okay with not knowing.”